linq2db/linq2db.EntityFrameworkCore/README.md

 - Oracle
 - SQL Server CE

+# Know limitations
+- No Eager loading
+- No Lazy loading
+- `Include` function not supported

 # Help!
 It doesn't work!

 If you encounter any issue with this library, first check issues to see if it was already reported and if not, feel free to report new issue.